Is Community College Free? (In Some States, Yes)

 2. Apply for work-study.

-Submitting your FAFSA may help you qualify for the Federal Work-Study program, which guarantees employment for students while they’re working on their degree.
-The program tends to place students on-campus or at a participating site near campus, and pays a minimum of $12 an hour.
-You can remain enrolled in the program as long as you’re making satisfactory progress toward your degree.
+Submitting your FAFSA may help you qualify for the Federal Work-Study program, which guarantees employment for students while working on their degrees.
+The program tends to place students on campus or at a participating site near campus and pays at least the federal minimum wage.
+You can remain enrolled in the program if you’re making satisfactory progress toward your degree.

 3. Find a part-time or full-time job.

-Working, either part-time or full-time, while you’re in school can help offset some attendance costs.
-In fact, many community college students work while earning their degree.
-According to the National Center for Education Statistics, 35.1 percent of students worked part-time and 31.5 percent worked full-time in 2021 [2].
+Working part-time or full-time while you’re in school can help offset some attendance costs.
+Many community college students work while earning their degrees.
+According to the Lumina Foundation, 64 percent of learners work, 40 percent of whom do so full-time [3].
 Plus, community college classes tend to offer more flexible scheduling, such as night or weekend classes, to accommodate working students.

 4. Consider student loans.